 Viscosity is a measure of the thickness of a fluid, how easily it can be poured and mixed.
 Viscosity affects the temperature stability of the bath.
 With low viscosity, fluid mixing is better which creates a more uniform temperature throughout the bath.
-This improves the bath response time which allows it to maintain a more constant temperature.
+This improves the bath response time allowing it to maintain a more constant temperature.
 For good control the viscosity should be less than 10 centistokes.
 50 centistokes is about the upper limit of allowable viscosity.
 Viscosities greater than this cause very poor control stability and may also overheat or damage the stirring motor.
 With oils viscosity may vary greatly with temperature.

-When using fluids with higher viscosities the controller proportional band may need to be increased to compensate for the reduced response time.
-Otherwise the temperature may begin to oscillate.
+When using fluids with higher viscosities, the controller proportional band may need to be increased to compensate for the reduced response time.
+Otherwise, the temperature may begin to oscillate.

-8.1.3 Specific Heat
+8.1.3 Specific heat

 Specific heat is the measure of the heat storage ability of the fluid.
-Specific heat, to a small degree, affects the control stability.
+Specific heat, though to a lesser degree, also affects the control stability.
 It also affects the heating and cooling rates.
-Generally, a lower specific heat means quicker heating and cooling.
-The proportional band may require some adjustment depending on the specific heat of the fluid.
+Generally, a lower specific heat causes slightly better control stability and quicker heating and cooling.
+When using fluids with higher specific heat, the controller may require a decreased proportional band to compensate for the decrease in sensitivity of the bath temperature to heat input.